numerica-ideas/community/security/change-default-ssh-port-linux/README.md

 Replace **48329** with your preferred port number, don't put in something trivial like 22222.

 ### Step 5: Save and Exit
 After making the changes, save the file and exit the text editor.
-In nano, you can do this by pressing `CTRL + O` followed by `ENTER` to save, and then `CTRL + X` to exit.
+In Nano, you can do this by pressing `CTRL + O` followed by `ENTER` to save, and then `CTRL + X` to exit.

 ### Step 6: Restart the SSH Service
 To apply the changes, you need to restart the SSH service: